-- 8.1.1 The risk management system is designed and operated to identify, assess, monitor, manage and report on all reasonably foreseeable material risks of the insurer in a timely manner.
-It takes into account the probability, potential impact and time duration of risks. - 8.1.2 Subject to the nature, scale and complexity of the insurer, an effective risk management system typically includes elements such as: - a clearly defined and well documented risk management strategy which takes into account the insurer's overall business strategy (as approved by the Board) and its business activities (including any business activities which have been outsourced); - relevant objectives, key principles and proper allocation of responsibilities for dealing with risk across the business areas and organisational units of the insurer, including branches; - a clearly defined risk appetite approved by the Board in consultation with Senior Management; - a written process defining the Board approval required for any deviations from the risk management strategy or the risk appetite and for settling any major interpretation issues that may arise; - appropriate written policies that include a definition and categorisation of reasonably foreseeable and relevant material risks (by type) to which the insurer is exposed, and the levels of acceptable risk limits for each type of risk (such as underwriting, market, credit, liquidity, operational and reputational risk, but also internal risks such as those arising from intra-group or related party pricing, transfers, transactions, etc.).
-These policies define the risk standards and the specific obligations of employees and the businesses in dealing with risk, including in respect of capital, risk escalation and risk mitigation (e.g. reinsurance, hedging); - suitable processes and tools (including, where appropriate, models) for identifying, assessing, monitoring, managing,

-- and reporting on risks.
-Such processes should also cover areas such as contingency planning, business continuity and crisis management; - regular reviews of the risk management system (and its components) to help ensure that necessary modifications and improvements are identified and made in a timely manner: - appropriate attention to other matters set out in ICP 16 Enterprise Risk Management for Solvency Purposes; and - an effective risk management function.
+- 8.1.1 The risk management system is designed and operated at all levels of the insurer to allow for the identification, assessment, monitoring, mitigation and reporting of all risks of the insurer in a timely manner.
+It takes into account the probability, potential impact and time horizon of risks. - 8.1.2 An effective risk management system typically includes elements such as: - a clearly defined and well documented risk management strategy, which includes a clearly defined risk appetite and takes into account the insurer's overall business strategy and its business activities (including any business activities which have been outsourced); - relevant objectives, key principles and proper allocation of responsibilities for dealing with risk across the business areas and business units of the insurer - a documented process defining the Board approval required for any deviations from the risk management strategy or the risk appetite and for settling any major interpretation issues that may arise; - appropriate documented policies that include a definition and categorisation of material risks (by type) to which the insurer is exposed, and the levels of acceptable risk limits for each type of these risk.
+These policies describe the risk standards and the specific obligations of employees and the businesses in dealing with risk, including risk escalation and risk mitigation tools; - suitable processes and tools (including stress testing and, where appropriate, models) for identifying, assessing, monitoring and reporting on risks.
+Such processes should also cover contingency planning; - regular reviews of the risk management system (and its components) to help ensure that necessary modifications and improvements are identified and made in a timely manner; - appropriate attention to other matters set out in ICP (16 Enterprise Risk Management for Solvency Purposes); and - an effective risk management function.